uwblueprint/sistema/README.md

 ### Seeding the Production Database

-\*\* Database seeds automatically locally when docker compose build --up is run.
-Only run the following commands to seed the production database.
+The local database seeds automatically locally when `docker compose build --up` is run.
+Only run the commands below to seed the production database:

 In the schema.prisma, set env variable to VERCEL_DATABASE_NON_POOLING.
 Then run the following command.